chiabingxuan/chiabingxuan/README.md

 <p align="justify">
-👋 Hello, I am currently a Year 3 student at the National University of Singapore, majoring in Data Science and Analytics.
+👋 Hello, I am currently a Year 3 student at the National University of Singapore, studying Data Science and Analytics with a minor in Computer Science.
 A driven go-getter, I stay committed to my ardent pursuit for continuous improvement, doing my utmost to advance beyond preset goals and objectives.
 I am a consistent and reliable team-player who actively learns from his peers, whilst being capable of ensuring purposeful team coordination.
 At present, I am not only seeking opportunities to hone skills in Data Science, but am also eager to engage in fresh and meaningful experiences.
 </p>

 <!---